Primo Nautic

-AIS (Automatic Identification System) vessel tracking is a technology that uses VHF radio signals to broadcast a ship's identity, position, speed, and course in real time.
-Every commercial vessel over 300 gross tonnes is required to carry an AIS transponder under international maritime law, which means you can locate almost any cargo ship, cruise liner, or tanker on a live map from your phone.
+AIS (Automatic Identification System) is a VHF radio-based tracking system that automatically broadcasts a vessel's position, identity, speed, and navigational data to other ships and coastal authorities.
+Every commercial vessel over 300 gross tonnes is required to carry an AIS transponder under SOLAS Regulation V/19.2.4, which means you can locate almost any cargo ship, cruise liner, or tanker on a live map from your phone.

-Understanding vessel AIS tracking is simpler than it sounds.
-This guide explains how the system works from signal to screen, what data it actually contains, where it falls short, and how AI-powered apps are building on those foundations to give you information you can actually use.
+Understanding AIS is simpler than it sounds.
+This guide explains how the system works from signal to screen, what Class A and B transponders actually do, what data gets transmitted, where coverage ends, and how AI-powered apps are building on those foundations.

 What Is AIS?

 AIS stands for Automatic Identification System.
-The International Maritime Organization mandated it under SOLAS regulations starting in 2002, with full implementation required across the commercial fleet by 2004.
+The International Maritime Organization mandated it under SOLAS Regulation V/19.2.4, with full implementation required across the commercial fleet by 2004.
 The rule covers vessels over 300 gross tonnes on international voyages, those over 500 gross tonnes on domestic routes, and all passenger ships regardless of size.

 At its core, AIS is a two-way VHF radio system.
 Ships broadcast their own position and receive transmissions from nearby vessels.
 That mutual exchange was designed to prevent collisions, particularly in busy shipping lanes, fog, and low visibility.
 Coast guards and port authorities adopted it quickly for traffic management.